gpaumier/gp2/src/articles/2009-05-10 public-postmortem-for-the-wikimedia-conference-2009.rst

 About 55 participants attended the chapters tracks, 10 people the board track and 60 people the developers track.
 Social activities where participants from all tracks could meet were proposed.

+The preparation
-The preparation was done on meta-wiki (`April 2009 Wikimedia Conference <http://meta.wikimedia.org/wiki/April_2009_Wikimedia_Conference>`__, `Chapters meeting
+was done on Meta-Wiki (`April 2009 Wikimedia Conference <http://meta.wikimedia.org/wiki/April_2009_Wikimedia_Conference>`__, `Chapters meeting
 2009 <http://meta.wikimedia.org/wiki/Chapters_meeting_2009>`__) and on
 mediawiki.org (`Project:Developer meet-up
 2009 <http://www.mediawiki.org/wiki/Project:Developer_meet-up_2009>`__).
 A `group <http://identi.ca/group/wmcon>`__ was created on identica for quick information.

 The preparation and organization started two and a half months before the conference (mid January).
 The deadlines were roughly met by the organization team.
 All tasks requiring action from the participants were delayed of at least a week, sometimes much longer.